Rahul-Meow-Meow/BloodBank_Management/README.md

 # CS-Project

-Hey Rahul.. and team, I uh revamped quite a lot.
+Hey Rahul.. and team, I uh revamped quite a lot of things here.

 Incase you wonder wth happened here, allow me to explain.
 There are only six python files that we are using here.